Ripper2005/Uno-Backend-Project/README.md

 ```

 ##### `drawCard`
 Draw a card from the deck.
+If the drawn card is playable, the player enters "limbo state" and can choose to play or pass it.

 **Payload:**
 ```json